Last Updated on August 9, 2023 by Jada Glover

 Strain out the calendula flowers then add beeswax and breast milk as normal.
 Stir until melted and well combined.
 Pour into containers of choice, let stand to cool and allow to set.

 You can also add in 6 drops of pure vitamin e oil.

 - If you live in hotter climates, consider storing your lotion in the refrigerator, but this recipe should last you about 3 months before expiring (it is breastmilk after all).

-- If youíd like to make this in smaller batches, cut the recipe in half.
+- If you’d like to make this in smaller batches, cut the recipe in half.

-- Please let us know in the comments if you decided to try this recipe out and how it worked out for you – and donít forget your free breast milk lotion labels!
+- Don’t forget your free breast milk lotion labels!
 You can download those here.